CunningLogic/DUMLRacer/README.md

 @mywife - for not saying a damn word when you know I spent wayyyy to much money on a drone

+@diff & @beaups for always hacking with me

 @opcode
 @kilrah
 @kdover